davidcarlisle/ll/fr/lesson-05.md

 ---
-title: "Using document classes to influence design"
+title: "Utilisation des classes de documents pour influencer la conception"
 ---

 ## What a document class does